Voice controlled Knowledge base application with Azure Cognitive Services

 3. Open Language Studio

 Language Studio is a set of UI-based tools that lets you explore, build, and integrate features from Azure Cognitive Service for Language into your applications.
-Language Studio is available in https://language.cognitive.azure.com/
+Language Studio is available at https://language.cognitive.azure.com/

 4. Select Language Service in Language Studio

-Before creating a new project you need to select just created Language Service resource.
-You can find link to this dialog from Profile menu (top right corner)
+Before creating a new project you need to select just the created Language Service resource.
+You can find a link to this dialog from the Profile menu (top right corner)

 5. Create a new project